 - Utilities Advisory Commission

-The Governance Chapter embodies Palo Alto‘s commitment to conducting City business in a collaborative and transparent manner.
-Its objectives will be featured in the Executive Summary for Our Palo Alto 2030, its policies will be carried over in the updated Plan, and it will inform the Our Palo Alto 2030 User’s Guide.
-The Governance Chapter’s initiatives include:
+The Governance Chapter’s objectives are featured in the Executive Summary for Our Palo Alto 2030, its policies are carried over in the updated Plan, and it informs the Our Palo Alto 2030 User’s Guide.
+The Chapter’s initiatives include:

 - Providing decision-makers and residents with clear tools for understanding planning regulations.

-Click here to view the current Governance Chapter.
+Click here to view the 1998 Comp Plan version of the Governance Chapter.